Home Initiative

 Top of Page

-Electric: are the new and soon-to-appear models a good solution?
+Electric: are the current and soon-to-appear models a good solution?

-The biggest problem for purely electric cars is that energy is stored in existing types of batteries at a much lower density than in petrol or diesel fuel.
-This means they need big, heavy, and very expensive battery packs.
+Batteries are the biggest problem for electric cars (and plug-in hybrids).
+Energy is stored in existing types of batteries at a much lower density than in petrol or diesel fuel.
+This means that big, heavy, and very expensive battery packs are needed.
 The weight limits performance, the size makes providing sufficient space for passengers and luggage difficult, and the relatively small amount of stored energy limits the range – this is the most serious problem.
-Progress is being made, but much more research and development is needed and it is a difficult and slow process – the descriptions below of small cars that only give short driving ranges speak for themselves.
+Progress is being made, but much more research and development is needed and it is a difficult and slow process – short driving ranges and long recharging times speak for themselves.

 charging point

-If all the cars on UK roads were electric rather than internal combustion, and if they were to recharge their batteries using the present mains electricity mix (which is mostly generated using fossil fuel), their improved efficiency would reduce carbon emissions by something like 50% compared to petrol and diesel vehicles.
-That helps, but we need clean, renewable electricity to do better.
+Electricity supplies need considering if electric cars are to be widely used.
+If all the cars on UK roads were electric, and if they were to recharge their batteries using the present mains electricity mix (which is mostly generated using fossil fuel), their improved efficiency would reduce carbon emissions by something like 50% compared to petrol and diesel vehicles.
+That would help, but we need clean, renewable electricity to do better.

 Another problem is that shifting the energy source of all UK cars onto the electricity network is estimated to require something like 16% more electricity generating capacity, or around 10 gigawatts.
 However, rather than build more capacity, much of the increase could be absorbed by a smart grid combined with smart chargers that, whenever possible, work when the grid load is low (especially during the night) and thus require little new peak generating capacity.
 As a by-product, this could help in dealing with the intermittent nature of some renewable energy sources, such as wind and solar.

-It seems clear that electric cars need to be designed differently from fossil-fuel ones.
-For example, heating the car in winter can rapidly drain the batteries, so unlike cars at present there needs to be excellent thermal insulation.
+Electric car design must be different from fossil-fuel cars.
+For example, heating the car in winter or running air conditioning in summer can rapidly drain the batteries, so unlike cars at present there needs to be excellent thermal insulation and ventilation.
 The electric motors in these cars are small, relatively simple, and do not need a complex gearbox, but a large battery pack is required.
 Will the batteries be standardised, or will the motor industry emulate on a large scale the situation with many electronic gadgets and use batteries specific to each different model?
 Is the current, fairly conventional layout of front-engine, mostly front-wheel drive still the best?

-* Lighter, cheaper batteries that hold much more charge, and which can be recharged more quickly, are essential – the improvement needed in both capacity and charging time might be a factor of four or five.
+* Lighter, cheaper batteries that hold much more charge, and which can be recharged more quickly, are essential – the improvement needed in both capacity and charging time is a factor of at least four or five.

 Nissan Leaf